-The prince was angry at her late return.
+The prince was angry at his wife’s late return.
 She apologized and explained what had happened, but he doubted her story: “Women rarely tell the truth and there are many foresters, ascetics, and magicians living around here, so who knows what you were up to.”
-To prove her virtue, the princess decided to speak an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request) that would heal his leprosy.
-She declared her love and fidelity and poured water over her husband; it washed his sores away like acid rinsing away the corrosion on copper.
+To prove her virtue, the princess decided to speak an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) that would heal his leprosy.
+She declared her love and fidelity and poured water over her husband; it washed his sores away like acid rinsing away the tarnish on copper.

 In the Lifetime of the Buddha

 The king and queen of the past were earlier births of King Pasenadi, a righteous ruler and devoted supporter of the Buddha, and Queen Mallika, his exceptionally wise chief queen.
 Before she married him, Mallika was just the daughter of a garland-maker.
 One day she and some friends were walking to a flower garden when she saw the Buddha coming into the city.
 She gave him three portions of sour gruel that she had packed to eat later, and after he received it, the Buddha smiled.
 Ananda, one of the Buddha’s top disciples, asked the Buddha why he smiled and he answered that thanks to her modest offering, she would become chief queen by the end of the day.

 Mallika continued on to the flower garden, and soon after, the king heard her singing.
 Struck by her beauty, he asked if she was married.
 Finding that she wasn’t, he took her back to his palace and married her.
 They were a happy, loving couple, and everyone in the city knew she was a devoted wife.